 Why it matters

-• American high school seniors' math and reading scores hit historic lows, raising concerns about educational outcomes.
+- American high school seniors' math and reading scores hit historic lows, raising concerns about educational quality.

-• Only 35% of seniors are proficient in reading and 22% in math, indicating a troubling trend in student performance.
+- Only 35% of seniors are proficient in reading and 22% in math, indicating a significant learning crisis.

 What’s next

-• Upcoming school board meetings may address changes to grading and admissions policies influenced by recent test results.
+- Upcoming school board meetings may address proposed changes to curriculum and grading practices.